azureautomation/update-management-run-script-with-run-command/README.md

 It will run a script locally on an Azure VM using the [Run Command](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/run-command) functionality.
 It requires the module 'ThreadJob' from the PowerShell Gallery.

-UpdateManagement-RunCommand.ps1 requires a RunAs account.
-AzUpdateManagement-RunCommand.ps1 uses Az cmdlets and System Managed Identity.
+UpdateManagement-RunCommand.ps1 uses Az cmdlets and System Managed Identity.

 This differs from the [Run Script Locally](https://gallery.technet.microsoft.com/Update-Management-Run-6949cc44) which can act on on-prem machines, but requires a hybrid worker.